 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.

-Based on our understanding of the Company and the insurance sector in which it operates, we identified that the principal risk of non-compliance with laws and regulations related to breaches of the regulatory requirements of the PRA and we considered the extent to which non-compliance might have a material effect on the relevant elements of the Solvency and Financial Condition Report.
-We also considered those laws and regulations that have a direct impact on the preparation of relevant elements of the Solvency and Financial Condition Report.
+Based on our understanding of the Company and the insurance sector in which it operates, we considered that non-compliance with the permissions and supervisory requirements of the PRA and the FCA might have a material impact on the relevant elements of the Solvency and Financial Condition Report.